RogerHardiman/onvif/README.md

 * example3.js reads the command line cursor keys and sends PTZ commands to the camera

+* example4.js starts a WS-Discovery and lists replies from cameras

 ## Troubleshooting
 Different cameras have different ONVIF implementation.
 I've tested this module only with a couple of devices.
 So if you got different problems with this library, please let me know via e-mail.
 Else please just send the model of your